tapparelj/gr-lora_sdr/README.md

 - In the Tx chain, the implementation contains all the main blocks of the LoRa transceiver: the header- and the CRC-insertion blocks, the whitening block, the Hamming encoder block, the interleaver block, the Gray mapping block, and the modulation block.
 - On the receiver side there is the packet synchronization block, which performs all the necessary tasks needed for the synchronization, such as the necessary STO and CFO estimation and correction.
 The demodulation block follows, along with the Gray demapping block, the deinterleaving block, the Hamming decoder block and the dewhitening block, as well as a CRC block.
 - The implementation can be used for fully end-to-end experimental performance results of a LoRa SDR receiver at low SNRs.
-P

 ## Acknowledgements

 This work was based on [github.com/rpp0/gr-lora](https://github.com/rpp0/gr-lora) by Pieter Robyns, Peter Quax, Wim Lamotte and William Thenaers.
-Which architecture and functionnalities have been improved to better emulate the physical layer of LoRa.
+Which architecture and functionalities have been improved to better emulate the physical layer of LoRa.
 This work also used the kiss FFT libary from [github.com/mborgerding/kissfft](https://github.com/mborgerding/kissfft) for FFT operations.
-And is a fork of code from [github.com/tapparelj/gr-lora_sdr](https://github.com/tapparelj/gr-lora_sdr)
+Finally this code is a fork from [github.com/tapparelj/gr-lora_sdr](https://github.com/tapparelj/gr-lora_sdr) who made the original code.

 Next to code this project is based on :

 > J. Tapparel, O. Afisiadis, P. Mayoraz, A. Balatsoukas-Stimming, and A. Burg, “An Open-Source LoRa Physical Layer Prototype on GNU Radio” [1]

-Which can be found at [arxiv.org/abs/2002.08208](https://arxiv.org/abs/2002.08208)

-If you find this implementation useful for your project, please consider citing the aforementioned paper.
+Which can be found at [arxiv.org/abs/2002.08208](https://arxiv.org/abs/2002.08208), if you find this implementation useful for your project, please consider citing the aforementioned paper.

 ## Getting started

 ### Documentation

-- The documentation of the source files can be found at [docs](https://martynvdijke.github.io/gr-lora_sdr/html/index.htm) and is automatically build from source.
+- The documentation of the cpp source files can be found at [docs](https://martynvdijke.github.io/gr-lora_sdr/html/index.html) and is automatically build from source using doxygen.
-- The more practical and high level documentation and examples can be found on the [wiki](https://github.com/martynvdijke/gr-lora_sdr/wiki)
+- The more practical and high level documentation along with examples can be found on the [wiki](https://github.com/martynvdijke/gr-lora_sdr/wiki)

 Both are WIP

 ### Installation

-Similarly to any GNU Radio OOT module, it can be build using cmake and make.
+Similarly to any GNU Radio OOT module, it can be build using Cmake and make.

 1. Clone the repo
    ```sh